guillaumevincent/guillaumevincent.com/_posts/2013-10-27-Start-faster-gives-the-impression-to-go-faster.md

 title: Start faster gives the impression to go faster
 author: gvincent
 lang: en
-tags: user experience, javascript, gmail
+tags:
+  - user experience
+  - javascript
+  - gmail
 ---

 One of the most critical aspects of any web project is performance !